Ghifari160/tournament/README.md

 and, at the moment, only the bracket and competitors page are working.
 The public interface footer and navigation bars are both configurable with Markdown support.

+You can see this project in action [here](https://tournament.ghifari160.com/).

 ## Installation

 Ensure that Node.JS is installed.
 If not, you can download it [here](https://nodejs.org/en/).